osmosis-labs/osmosis/x/interchain-name-service/README.md

 At any year $i$ outside the grade period $\Delta t_g$, Bob (who we will denote with $b$) may bid $p^\circ_{i,b}$ for ownership of $x_a$, sending $p_{i,b}(1 + ry')$ in escrow to indicate his intention to own the domain for $y'$ years.
 At any point, Alice may **accept** a bid for $x_a$, receiving $p^\circ_{i,b}$ and all unpaid rent refunded from the contract.

-The name's annual tax is calculated as a percentage of its valuation, which is the maximum amount anyone is willing to bid to own it.
+The name's annual tax is calculated as a percentage of its **valuation**, which is the maximum amount anyone is willing to bid to own it.

 To formalize this a bit, let's call the year that the Alice buys the domain year $0$.
 At the beginning of any given year $i: i>0$, the valuation of $x_a$ is